 The surgery can cost a lot.

 This surgery may or may not be covered by your insurance.

 A CEA is a good idea in these cases:

 - Your carotid artery is severely blocked and has already caused a stroke or mini-stroke.
 In this case, the surgery can greatly reduce your risk of another stroke.

 - You have moderate blockage but you have had a stroke or mini-stroke.
 A CEA may help if you have it soon after your stroke or mini-stroke.

-In this case, make sure your surgeon has a low complication rate for people without symptoms.
-It should be less than three percent, and preferably much lower.
-You can find more information at www.consumerreports.org/ health/doctors-hospitals/hospital-ratings.htm.
+If you should have surgery, make sure your surgeon has a low complication rate for people without symptoms.
+The rate should be less than 3 percent, and much lower is better.

 This report is for you to use when talking with your health care provider.
 It is not a substitute for medical advice and treatment.
 Use of this report is at your own risk.

 © 2017 Consumer Reports.
 Developed in cooperation with the American Academy of Neurology.